arguingbananas/faster-whisper-radio-transcriber/README.md

 # Faster Whisper Radio Transcriber

-This project is designed to transcribe audio input from internet talk radio using the Faster Whisper transcription model.
-It captures audio from a specified radio stream and processes it for transcription.
+This project transcribes audio from **internet radio streams (HLS/m3u8)** or **local/direct MP3 files/streams** using the Faster Whisper transcription model.
+It supports real-time streaming, chunked transcription, and can automatically detect the input type (HLS or MP3) without any flags.

+---

 ## Project Structure